auravoid/auravoid.dev/src/pages/legal/privacy.md

 - https://aura.is-a.dev/
 - https://auravoid.link/

-These websites processes information provided by the user.
+These websites process information provided by the user.
 This information includes, but is not limited to, the
 following:

 - IP address
 - User agent
 - Referrer

-These websites does not collect any personally identifying user data.
+These websites do not collect any personally identifying user data.
 All data is processed by Cloudflare, a third party service.
 Cloudflare's Privacy Policy can be found [here](https://www.cloudflare.com/privacypolicy/).
+Some analytical data is processed by Plausible, another 3rd party service.
+Plausible's Privacy Policy can be found [here](https://www.plausible.io/privacy).